How to Properly Label a PV System per NEC 690 Part VI

 Point of Interconnection (POI)

-Where the PV system connects to the utility grid, often via a back-fed breaker, specific labels are mandatory.
-NEC 705.10 now centralizes the requirements for marking power sources.
-A permanent plaque or directory must be installed at the service equipment location denoting all power sources on the premises and the location of their disconnecting means.
-The 2023 NEC adds a requirement to include emergency contact numbers for any off-site companies that service the system, aligning the code with NFPA 1 (Fire Code).
+Where the PV system connects to the utility grid, often via a back-fed breaker, specific markings are mandatory.
+NEC 705.10 centralizes the requirements for identifying power sources: a permanent plaque, label, or directory shall be installed at each service equipment location (or at an approved readily visible location) to identify the location of each power source disconnecting means and to display emergency contact numbers for off-site entities that service the systems.
 Mastering these interconnection rules is just as important as knowing how to properly label switchgear and panelboards in general.

 Step-by-Step Guide to Creating Compliant PV Labels